ashwingur/ashwingur/README.md

 👋 Hi, I’m @ashwingur - Ashwin Gur<br />
-👀 I’m interested in Mechatronics and Computer Science.<br />
+👀 I’m interested in Mechatronics and Computer Science!<br />
-📫 You can reach me via email: agur9842@uni.sydney.edu.au
+📫 You can reach me via email: ashwingur1@gmail.com

+Be sure to visit my website [ashwingur.com](ashwingur.com) so view my resume and projects!

 <!---
 ootmannturbine/ootmannturbine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.